kiani007/gmass-proxy-production/README.md

 - Malformed requests
 - Server errors

-All errors are logged and returned with appropriate HTTP status codes.
+All errors are logged with structured data and returned with appropriate HTTP status codes.